Covariant quantum field theory of tachyons

+It should be emphasized that the operators $\hat{\mathbb{H}}_\pm$ are not derived from the field operator $\boldsymbol{\hat{\Phi}}$.
+Instead, to obtain them one constructs the single Fock space operator $\hat{H}$ from the operator $\hat{\phi}$ as if it were a Hamiltonian on $\mathcal{F}$, and extends it to the twin space $\mathcal{F}\otimes\mathcal{F}^\star$ like in \eqref{hpm}.
+This approach results in the covariant expression \eqref{S matrix element} providing a straightforward reference to the standard formulation of QFT.

+Using Eq.~\eqref{S matrix element} we can compute the $S$-matrix elements in a perturbative way.
+It is important to note, however, that the contraction function

+is not relativistically invariant because of the restriction $|\boldsymbol{k}|>m$.
+As proposed by Dhar and Sudarshan \cite{Dhar1968} the contraction function can be extended by dropping the condition $|\boldsymbol{k}|>m$, which would correspond to including the virtual tachyons with $|\boldsymbol{k}|<m$ into considerations.
+The propagator obtained in this way is relativistically invariant, as desired.
+This is similar to the situation in quantum electrodynamics, where (in the Coulomb gauge) we need to include in the propagator the non-physical longitudinal and scalar photons.
+Just like the longitudinal and scalar photons, the tachyons with $|\boldsymbol{k}|<m$ are allowed to appear as virtual particles, but are excluded from the space of asymptotic states.
-As an illustrative example, let us consider the process depicted in Fig.~\ref{absorptionemission}, where a tachyon is emitted by a subluminal particle governed by the scalar Yukawa Hamiltonian.
-In our analysis, we focus on the corresponding $S$-matrix element.

-Within the framework of first-order perturbation theory, the matrix element for this process is given by:
+As an illustrative example of the $S$-matrix element calculation, let us consider the process depicted in Fig.~\ref{absorptionemission}, where a tachyon is emitted by a subluminal particle governed by the scalar Yukawa Hamiltonian.
+Within the framework of first-order perturbation theory, the $S$-matrix element for this process is given by:

 where $g$ denotes the coupling constant, and $k$, $l$, and $p$ represent the four-momenta of the subluminal particles in the initial and final states, and the emitted tachyon, respectively.